 The next step up is a manual hydraulic splitter.
 This device is made of two rails, a wedge, a piston, and a manually operated hydraulic pump.
-The log is placed on the rails with one end near the stationary wedge.
+The user places a log on the rails with one end near the stationary wedge.
 At the other end of the rails is a small hydraulic pump.
 A handle increases pressure within the pump, driving a piston that pushes the log against the wedge.
 Manual hydraulic splitters can generate up to 10 tons of pressure.

 The top of the line is the gas – or electric-powered hydraulic log splitter.
 This device is much like the manual hydraulic splitter, but the power to operate it is supplied by an electric motor or by a gas or diesel powered engine.
 When you operate the hydraulic system’s valve, a ram pushes a wedge into the end of a firewood log, easily splitting it into two pieces.
 Some models even offer a ram that can split a log into four pieces.
 After each split, the hydraulic pump quickly pulls the ram back to its starting position.
 Electric or fuel powered splitters can generate up to 20 tons of pressure.
 They can cycle quickly so that split firewood piles up quickly.